wearablebp/wearablebp.github.io/docs/ed.md

 First we provide some motivating examples.

-<h3> Case Study 1: We can get low accuracy that meets the error requirements specified in the standards if we use a small dataset. </h3>
+<h3> Case Study 1: We can get low accuracy that meets the error requirements specified in the standards if we use a dataset with small BP distribution. </h3>

 <div style="text-align: left"><img src="/images/case1.png" style="width: 60%"/></div>